 The goal of asthma therapy is for children to maintain their normal activity levels while free from symptoms such as wheezing, coughing, or breathlessness.
 The different inhalers that you mentioned, albuterol (Proventil or Ventolin) and cromolyn (Intal) belong to two different classes of asthma medications which work entirely differently.
 Albuterol (Ventolin or Proventil) works almost instantly to relax the smooth muscles surrounding the airways.
 It quickly opens the airways and reduces symptoms.

 Unfortunately, its success is its greatest danger.
 All too often, children with wheezing will use a Proventil inhaler alone to treat the symptoms.
 Each time they use a puff of the inhaler they feel better, but all the while the airway lining is swelling and filling with mucus and fluid.
 Finally the symptoms come back, but the Proventil inhaler is no longer effective since the airway wall is too inflammed and restricts air from moving in and out of the lung, and Proventil does not treat inflammation.
 At that point it is too late to relieve the swelling and inflammation and the child suffocates.

-Cromolyn (Intal) is an anti-inflammatory agent which works slowly to prevent inflammation and swelling.
+Cromolyn (Intal) is an anti-inflammatory agent which works to prevent wearly and late airway inflammation and swelling.
 It helps blunt the airways’ hyper-responsiveness.
 It is not useful as an emergency drug but can be helpful as a preventative medication.

-More recently, the use of medications called “inhaled corticosteroids” (i.e. Beclovent, Flovent) has been emphasized.
+More recently, the use of medications called “inhaled corticosteroids” (i.e. QVAR, Flovent) has been emphasized.
 Like Cromolyn, these medications work by preventing inflammation and decreasing the sensitivity of the lungs to inciting agents.
 It is important to remember that in order for inhaled corticosteroids to work properly, they must be taken as prescribed even when your child is not having any symptoms.
 Taking them on an “as needed” basis, like with Proventil, makes it much less effective in treating asthma.